redhat-actions/oc-login/README.md

       # Refer to Step 3.
       openshift_token: ${{ secrets.OPENSHIFT_TOKEN }}

-      # Credentials if desired instead of Token.
+      # Credentials, if desired instead of token.
-      # Token overrides username and password if all 3 are set.
+      # Username and password override token if they are set.
       openshift_username: ${{ env.OPENSHIFT_USER }}
       openshift_password: ${{ secrets.OPENSHIFT_PASSWORD }}